isomerpages/cda-corp/index.md

 image: /images/CDA_RGBLogo_ICON_COLOUR.png
 permalink: /
 notification: "Alert: Bird flu outbreak in several parts of Southeast Asia.
-  Click to learn how you can protect yourself! "
+  Click to learn how you can protect yourself!"
 sections:
   - hero:
       title: Protecting Health and Saving Lives